BogdanovTimm/NotesOblivion/💻 IT/MinIO/MinIO Theory.md

 MinIO can tolerate losing up to the total number of drives equal to the number of parity devices available in the erasure set while still providing full access to an object.

-Erasure-Set - group of some HDD-Drives in the Server-Pool
+Erasure-Set - group of some HDD-Drives in the Server-Pool of equal size.

 Shard - part (chunk) of the object.
 Shards evenly distributed among each HDD-Drive in the Erasure-Set.
 MinIO can continue seamlessly serving read and write requests despite the loss of any single HDD-Drive.
 At the highest redundancy levels, MinIO can serve read requests with minimal performance impact despite the loss of up to half of the total drives in the deployment.
 There are 2 types of Shards:
 * Data-Shard -
 * Parity-Shard -

-MinIO calculates the size and number of Erasure Sets in a Server Pool based on the total number of drives in the set and the number of minio servers in the set.
-See Erasure Coding Basics for more information.
+MinIO calculates the size and number of Erasure Sets in a Server Pool based on the total number of drives in the set and the number of minio servers in the set - if we have 8 servers with 4 HDD-Drives each, then it will create 4 Erasure-Sets (and which will have 8 HDD-Drives in them).

+Once the Erasure-Set for some Server-Pool was initialized - you can change it only be re-creating a Server-Pool.
+Also, objects written with a given parity settings do not automatically update if you change the parity values later.

 However, the lost data may still impact workloads which rely on the assumption of 100% data availability.
 Furthermore, each erasure set is fully independent of the other such that you cannot restore data to a completely degraded erasure set using other erasure sets.
-You must use Site or Bucket replication to create a BC/DR (Business Conctinuity and Disaster Recovery)-ready remote deployment for restoring lost data.
+You must use Site-Replication or Bucket-Replication to create a BC/DR (Business Conctinuity and Disaster Recovery)-ready remote deployment for restoring lost data.

-##                 How MinIO calculates number of Erasure-Sets per Server-Pool

-If we have 8 servers with 4 HDD-Drives each, then it will create 4 Erasure-Sets (and which will have 8 HDD-Drives in them)